prplwtf/fonts/README.md

 # fonts
-Just a collection of my fonts folder.
+This is a collection of all fonts that I have in my fonts folder.
+Please note that some are copyrighted or personal use only.